Workers Compensation Attorneys in Westfield, New Jersey

 When an employee in the State of New Jersey has suffered an injury while at work, the worker has a legal right to receive workers’ compensation benefits.
 In the event that the worker perished as a result of the injury, the victim’s survivors can seek compensation.
 Unfortunately, filing a workers’ compensation claim can oftentimes be challenged, and for a worker who is unable to earn a living, the results can be catastrophic.

 If you or someone you know was injured while at work, consider seeking the support of a qualified law firm.
-The attorneys at Harrell, Smith & Williams, LLC have many years of dedicated experience helping injured workers obtain the workers’ compensation they deserve.
+The attorneys at Smith & Williams Law Firm, LLC have many years of dedicated experience helping injured workers obtain the workers’ compensation they deserve.
 The firm is equipped to help you explore your legal options after an injury has left you with the inability to work.
 In the event that you have lost a loved one as a result of a workplace injury, we have skilled attorneys ready to help you obtain compensation for the sudden passing of your loved one.

 After a workplace injury, understanding your rights and obligations is very important in getting you the help you need and deserve to recover.
 Workers in the State of New Jersey are entitled to the following: Medical Treatment, Temporary Disability Benefits, Permanent Partial and Permanent Total Benefits and/or Death Benefits.